symfony/ux/src/LiveComponent/doc/index.rst

 LiveProps must be a value that can be sent to JavaScript.
-Supported values are scalars (int, float, string, bool, null), arrays (of scalar values), enums, DateTime objects & Doctrine entity objects.
+Supported values are scalars (int, float, string, bool, null), arrays (of scalar values), enums, DateTime objects, Doctrine entity objects, DTO, or array of DTO.

 See :ref:`hydration` for handling more complex data.